 The consequences of the flood were enormous.
 Here are just a few of them:

 - 10.000 apartments were completely devastated

-- 65% of the building material located in warehouses were lost and 120 companies were damaged.
+- 65% of the building material located in warehouses was lost, and 120 companies were damaged.

 The total damage was estimated to be more than 10.000 billion Yugoslav dinara (approximately 5 billion euros).